Nicram97/resale-nodejs-serverless/README.md

 - MongoDb
 - Amazon S3
 - Stripe integration
+- Twilio
+- Sendgrid
+- AWS SES

 ### TLDR
 Each service has its package.json file which has command to run for dev, remember to set data for postgres and mongodb properly.
+Also set env variables, some are inside code as a dev playground, some services have .env

 ### NOTES